Skip to main content

 Stably provides two ways to run your Playwright tests on GitLab CI/CD:

-1. Stably Cloud: Run tests on Stably’s infrastructure with high parallelism and AI-powered features
+1. Stably Cloud: Run tests on Stably’s infrastructure via the REST API with high parallelism and AI-powered features

 2. Self-Hosted Runners: Run tests on your own GitLab runners using the Stably SDK